-A Master's degree can only be awarded if at least two-thirds of the course units of the degree programme were followed within the degree programme during the student's period of registration as a student at the University of Groningen.
-2. For Double Degree Master's degree programmes offered together with an institution abroad, at least one quarter of the programme must have been followed within the degree programme during the student's period of registration as a student at the University of Groningen.
+- 1. A Master's degree can only be awarded if at least two-thirds of the course units of the degree programme were passed during the student's period of registration as a student at the University of Groningen. - 2.
+For Double Degree/Joint Master's programmes offered together with an institution abroad, at least one quarter of the programme must have been followed within the degree programme during the student's period of registration as a student at the University of Groningen.